devunahsirk/techv/README.md

 # techv
 # Project 1-loginapp

-open techv
+# Porject 2-CSV to xlsx converter
+To use any app
+navigate to the folder

-cmd: python manage.py runserver
+python manage.py runserver